“She believed she could, so she did.”

 It Takes a Village

 “I did the MBA program online,” she says.
-“When I started the MBA program, my daughter was 10, and I didn’t want to take away her time with the other parent that she still had.”
+“When I started the program, my daughter was 10.
+I didn’t want to take away her time with the parent she still had.”

 Luckily, her parents were there to help her with her parenting duties.

 “My mom and my dad helped me with pick up and drop off at school for my daughter.
-My mom would also cook for us, whether it be salad or chicken, so we wouldn’t have to worry about dinner sometimes.
+My mom would also cook for us, so we wouldn’t have to worry about dinner sometimes.
 My dad would even come and take care of the grass and house stuff.”

 “I’ve had a village to support me,” Phillips says.
 “My family is always there, even if they weren’t there to support me financially through school.
-I want to be able to give my daughter that same support when she and I are older, and for me to do that, I need to excel and grow in my career.”
+I want to give my daughter that same support when we're older, and to do that, I need to excel and grow in my career.”

 Finding Her Future

 “You’re going to get as much out of the MBA program as you put into it,” she says.
 “If you’re putting in the bare minimum, you’re going to get the bare minimum in return.
-But if you engage and get into the discussion forums and be involved with the people in your classes, you will have a network of people that you’ll be able to connect with even after you finish.”
+But if you engage in the discussion forums and the people in your classes, you'll have a network of people you can connect with even after you finish.”

-Moreover, the program allowed Phillips to explore opportunities she didn’t know existed.
-She loves accounting, and the required accounting coursework in the program helped her find options in the field beyond earning a CPA license.
+Moreover, the program allowed Phillips to explore paths she didn’t know existed.
+She loves accounting, and the required accounting coursework in the program showed her options beyond earning a CPA license.

-“I don't particularly care to be a CPA just because I've never cared to have my own clientele.
+“I don't really care to be a CPA just because I've never wanted my own clientele.
 I don’t even do my own taxes anymore,” she says.
 “I prefer internal auditing because I like to find errors.
 I like to investigate.
 I like to follow the money.
 It’s like putting puzzle pieces together.

-“It was in the MBA accounting course that they showed us the Certified Internal Auditor and Certified Fraud Examiner and other government certification courses you can take in accounting.
+“In the MBA accounting course, they showed us the Certified Internal Auditor, Certified Fraud Examiner, and other government courses you can take.
 You don’t just have to be a CPA.”

-Phillips’ current role in the Acadiana Planning Commission’s accounting department is to keep the agency’s records and finances appropriately organized so that the organization can continue doing its work to improve the quality of life in Acadiana.
+Phillips’ current role is in the Acadiana Planning Commission’s accounting department.
+She keeps the agency’s records and finances organized so the team can continue its work to improve quality of life in the area.

-“With the grant work that we do, for every dollar we spend, we have to do about 20 pages of documentation behind it,” she jokes.
+“With the grant work, for every dollar we spend, we do about 20 pages of documentation behind it,” she jokes.
 “That’s what accounting people like me do.”

-Her goal is to continue to advance in the accounting space and, in the process, create a better life for herself and her daughter.
+Her goal is to continue advancing in the accounting space and, in the process, create a better life for herself and her daughter.

 Since earning an MBA, she’s already been promoted from bookkeeper to accountant.